mortezakarimi/yii2-gentelella-rtl/README.md

 Free RTL Bootstrap 3 Admin Template for Yii2 Framework
 ======================================================
-It is a free admin template for backend of yii framework 2 based on gentelella-rtl theme.
+It is a free admin template for backend of yii framework 2 based on (gentelella-rtl)[] theme.

 This extension consists assets bundles, widgets, some page views and a layout example.
-You can see all features and usage examples on demo site.

 Installation
 ------------